How to improve your credit score quickly

 Why would you be refused credit?

-You could be refused credit for a number of reason which typically involves one or more of the following:
+You could be refused credit for a number of reasons which typically involves one or more of the following:

 - You cannot confirm your identity or where you live